wultra/powerauth-docker/docs/Getting-Started.md

 }'
 ```

-If you now try to approve payment with the `tester` user, Mobile token should be offerred as an option.
+If you now try to approve payment with the `tester` user, Mobile token should be offered as an option.

 ## License